LongTengDao/j-toml/docs/English/README.md

         *   type: `string`

         For the multi-line basic strings and multi-line literal strings, what will be used to join the lines for parsing result.
-        Note: TOML always use `'\n'` or `'\r\n'` to split the document lines while parsing, which defined in TOML specification, it has nothing to do with this parameter, so don't be mixed up.
+        Note: TOML always use `'\n'` or `'\r\n'` to split the document lines while parsing, which defined in TOML specification, **it has nothing to do with this parameter**, so don't be mixed up.

-        If this parameter is not passed in, the parsing process will throw an error where it is actually needed (a multi-line string containing a non-ignored newline):
+        **If this parameter is not passed in**, the parsing process will throw an error where it is actually needed (a multi-line string containing a non-ignored newline):

         ```toml
         error = """